funderburkjim/pynini-learn/ejf07/readme.md

 ### batch program to find nearest matches
-The pwis_notmw2.txt contains information on 1585 presumed Sanskrit words derived from another dictionary.
+The pwis_notmw2.txt contains information on 1585 presumed Sanskrit words derived from another dictionary (see [PW IAST corrections](https://github.com/sanskrit-lexicon/CORRECTIONS/issues/419)).
 Many of these are misspelled.
 Previous work identifed possible corrections in various ways.
 However, this previous work left 309 cases with no suggestions.
 Our objective is to use the Levenshtein Automaton to generate suggestions for these 309.